10 Easy Indoor Plants for Beginners

 Watering Needs

 Most listed plants like their soil to dry out between waterings.
 Plants like spider plant or pothos can bounce back quickly even if droopy.
 If you’re someone who tends to “love your plants to death,” try to resist the urge to water every day.
 It’s a good idea to use pots with drainage holes so excess water doesn’t get trapped and cause root rot.
+If this does happen, it can kill the plant so it’s better for the plant to be too dry instead of too wet.

 Humidity and Light